Metaverse Technologies: Trends, Market Overview, Use Cases

 Axie Infinity, The Sandbox, and Decentraland have already incorporated certain aspects of the metaverse to bring many elements of our lives to online worlds.
 However, the metaverse is still a work in progress.
 No one knows if it will be one big, all-encompassing virtual world or multiple metaverses that you can travel through.

 As the idea evolves, it’s expected to move beyond video games and social media platforms.
 Remote work, decentralized governance, and digital identity are just some of the potential features the metaverse could support.
-It may also become multi-dimensional, with connected headsets and virtual reality glasses so users can physically walk around while exploring 3D spaces.
+It may also become multi-dimensional, with connected headsets and VR glasses so users can physically walk around while exploring 3D spaces.

 Metaverse market overview

+Let’s dive into the metaverse market analysis.
 According to an analysis by Bloomberg and data from Newzoo, IDC, PwC, Statista, and Two Circles, the potential worldwide revenue from metaverse technologies could approach $800 billion in 2024, up from about $500 billion in 2020.
 Online games and gaming equipment manufacturers may account for over $400 billion of this market in 2024, with the remainder in live entertainment and social media capabilities.

 As video game makers continue to transform existing games into 3D online worlds that more closely resemble social networks, their market opportunities may expand to encapsulate live entertainment such as concerts and sporting events.
 Video games may even compete for a share of social media advertising revenue.
 The total size of the metaverse market could be 2.7 times total gaming software, services, and advertising revenue.